hansenms/minecraft-server/README.md

 1. [Kevint at theAutomators](https://theautomaters.com/) for a [blog on running Bedrock on Kubernetes](https://theautomaters.com/minecraft-on-kubernetes/).
 1. [The Java Edition Minecraft helm chart](https://github.com/helm/charts/tree/master/stable/minecraft).
 1. [Jaime Pillora](https://github.com/jpillora) for the [Docker image for dnsmasq](https://github.com/jpillora/docker-dnsmasq).
+1. [Vincent Vermilya aka TapeWem](https://github.com/TapeWerm) for his [MCscripts](https://github.com/TapeWerm/MCscripts) repo, which provided some inspiration for the [backup job](bedrock-backup/) in this repo.